What we do

 LCANZI v Climate Change Commission and Minister of Climate Change

-We are challenging the ambition and integrity of New Zealand’s NDC and emissions budgets.
+We challenged the ambition and integrity of New Zealand’s NDC and emissions budgets.

 The Emissions Reduction Plan Challenge